oliveiraMonica/oliveiraMonica/README.md

 I am a software engineer with over **8 years of experience building backend systems, data pipelines, and scalable APIs**.

-My main focus is developing **data-driven applications and machine learning systems** that can be used in real-world environments.
+My work focuses on **data-driven applications, distributed systems, and machine learning pipelines**.

 ---